-Only very few western scholars are working on methods to improve text recognition, an exception is the Chinese Text Project, which ran its own OCR experiments (Sturgeon 2018; 2020).
+Only very few western scholars are working on methods to improve text recognition; an exception is the Chinese Text Project, which ran its own OCR experiments (Sturgeon 2018; 2020).
 It is, however, not so trivial to adapt recognition of characters from woodblock prints to the modern newspaper prints.
 It is even harder to adopt results from recognition of handwritten texts, even if these also contain Chinese characters.
-Therefore, the impressive outcome of the Kuzushiji Recognition challenges with the Kaggle Jupyter Notebook environment cannot be re-used so easily.
-The problems with OCR and multi-lingual data have been recognized and in 2018, the Northeastern University published the report "A Research Agenda for Historical and Multilingual Optical Character Recognition," where they make nine recommendations "for improving historical and multilingual OCR over the next five to ten years" (Smith and Cordell 2018).
+Therefore, the impressive outcome of the Kuzushiji Recognition challenges with the Kaggle Jupyter Notebook environment, and the KuroNet model (Clanuwat, Lamb, and Kitamoto 2019; Lamb, Clanuwat, and Kitamoto 2020) cannot be re-used so easily.

+The problems with OCR and multilingual data have been recognized, and in 2018, Northeastern University published the report A Research Agenda for Historical and Multilingual Optical Character Recognition, where they make nine recommendations "for improving historical and multilingual OCR over the next five to ten years" (Smith and Cordell 2018).